stephs-repos/databricks-dev-container/README.md

 If you're on Windows and Docker Desktop is using WSL2, you'd run the previous commands in the WSL distro instead.

-### Why do this?

-Dev containers are disposable by design: every rebuild gives you a fresh filesystem.
-That’s great for reproducibility, but annoying for anything you don’t want to re-enter every time (SSH keys, Databricks auth, Git identity, etc.).

-> **Note**: you can always comment out the mounts section in the `.devcontainer.json` file if it's causing you too much stress.
-Or you can just leave them in there.
-If the local paths on your os host don't exist the container will just complain on build and ignore them -> and then default to locations inside the container (but you'll have to reconfigure git (name and email deets) and the databricks profiles/creds after every container rebuild and i hate that.)

 By mounting these host paths into the container:

-- **Credentials and identity persist across rebuilds**
+- Credentials and identity persist across rebuilds.
-  - `~/.gitconfig` gives Git inside the container the same name, email, and settings as on your host.
-  - `~/.ssh` provides your existing SSH keys and `known_hosts`, so you can pull from/push to private repos without re-creating keys.
-  - `~/.databrickscfg` and `~/.databricks` reuse your existing Databricks CLI profiles and auth tokens, so you don’t have to log in again after every container rebuild.

-- **No secrets baked into the image or repo**
-  - Credentials stay on your host filesystem; they are **not** copied into the container image and **not** checked into source control.
+- Credentials stay on your host filesystem; they are not copied into the container image and not checked into source control.
-  - This keeps the Docker image and Git repository free of personal secrets, which is safer and easier to share.

-- **Consistent tooling between host and container**
 - Git, SSH, and Databricks CLI inside the container behave exactly like they do on your host, using the same config and keys.
-  - You avoid “it works on the host but not in the container” issues caused by different identities or missing credentials.

-- **Better developer experience**
-  - You can rebuild the container as often as you like (changing Python versions, adding tools, etc.) without having to re-authenticate every time.
-  - Onboarding is simpler: once your host is configured (SSH keys, Databricks profiles, etc.), the container just picks it up.
+- ~/.gitconfig gives Git inside the container the same name, email, and settings as on your host.
+- ~/.ssh provides your existing SSH keys and known_hosts, so you can pull from/push to private repos without re-creating keys.
+- ~/.databrickscfg and ~/.databricks reuse your existing Databricks CLI profiles and auth tokens, so you don't have to log in again after every container rebuild.

 #### Security note